UNICEF Rights Respecting School

 We are very proud to be a Gold Rights Respecting School.

-You can read our full report here
+You can read our Gold accreditation reports here:

 UNICEF Rights of the Child